GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/duplicating-a-blog-post/en.md

 🔥 **Tips:**

-Multiple Query Execution pipelines can help us manage the GraphQL document into a series a logical/atomic units:
+**Multiple Query Execution** can help us manage the GraphQL document into a series a logical/atomic units:

 - There is no limit in how many operations can be added to the pipeline
 - Any operation can declare more than one dependency: